 The Media Centre is equipped with state-of-the-art studios, cameras, audio and lighting equipment, as well as professional editing facilities which give you experience of a range of industry standard film production software including Avid, Final Cut, and Pinnacle.

 Journalism students have the opportunity of working in a purpose-built Newsroom and with access to television and radio studios as well as the equipment and computer software that allows journalists to create and edit content across all media and platforms.

 The Lakeside Theatre is a purpose-built 200-seat venue in the heart of the Colchester campus.
 The Lakeside stages productions by leading touring companies and new work written, produced and directed by our own staff and students.

-Lakeside Theatre enables students to learn, create and work in a professional venue through lectures and master-classes delivered by on site and visiting professionals, both as part of your course, and through Lakeside Theatre Extra activities including the Student Company.
+Lakeside Theatre enables students to learn, create and work in a professional venue through lectures and master-classes delivered by on site and visiting professionals as part of your course.

 We have a dedicated 120-seat film theatre at our Colchester campus where we hold weekly film screenings introduced by our academic staff as well as talks by visiting filmmakers and showcases of students' work.